Capital Area Food Bank Hunger Report Survey

 Problem

-Data was lacking on the scope of food insecurity across the region.
+Data were lacking on the scope of food insecurity across the region.

 Solution